Fire hazards & containment nettingSafety Alert | 20/08/2018

 - the conditions necessary to eliminate or minimise any residual risk associated with fire hazards and the containment netting.

-Until an Australian standard or industry guidance is developed and published that prescribes acceptable performance criteria, suppliers of containment netting may be able to provide information on fire hazard properties by, for example:
+Until an Australian standard or industry guidance is developed and published that prescribes acceptable performance criteria, suppliers of containment netting should provide information on fire hazard properties including:

-- providing flammability test results that are comparable to other non-flammable materials, when tested in accordance with AS 1530.2-1993 Methods for fire tests on building materials, components and structures - Test for flammability of materials or
+- providing test results with a flammability index between 0 and 25 (where zero is the least flammable) when tested in accordance with AS 1530.2-1993 Methods for fire tests on building materials, components and structures - Test for flammability of materials, or

 - providing test results that demonstrate self-extinguishing and low flame propagation properties.

-Where a supplier cannot provide relevant information in accordance with above, alternative products should be sourced and installed as soon as is reasonably practicable, and the risks associated with fire hazards and containment netting must be managed by other means, as outlined above, in the interim.
+Until the in-situ product is removed or replaced, the risks associated with fire hazards and containment netting must be managed by other means, as outlined above.